-What happens if there is a shortfall payment to be paid?
+What happens if there is an excess or shortfall payment to be paid?

-In some cases there will be a shortfall which is not covered by the plan.
+In some cases there will be an excess or shortfall which is not covered by the plan.
 Usually the person dealing with the claim will be contacted to make this payment.
 This may be you, an individual from the school, the child, or another person you or the child have requested to act on their behalf.